rahriver/Genome-X/README.md

 - More attractive design

 ## Contributing
-Contributions to this repository are welcome.
+I want you to know that contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.